 In the past 5 years there have been a plethora of startups popping up that offer an easy way to invest for the smaller investor.

-Stash not only lets you invest with small amounts and buy fractional shares, but also gives you a variety of interesting portfolios and investments that you can purchase, more choices in fact than many investment companies.
+Stash not only lets you invest with small amounts and buy fractional shares, but also gives you a variety of interesting portfolios and investments that you can purchase.
+In fact, Stash offers more choices than many investment companies.

 Here’s a review of Stash Invest, and a look at how they can help you to jump start your retirement savings.